skorenleo/eazytask-cypress-tests/README.md

-# EasyTask End-to-End Tests
+# EazyTask End-to-End Tests

-Automated end-to-end tests for the EasyTask web application using Cypress.
+Automated end-to-end tests for the EazyTask web application using Cypress.

 ## About

-This repository contains end-to-end tests covering core user workflows in the EasyTask web application.
+This repository contains end-to-end tests covering core user workflows in the EazyTask web application.
 The project follows common QA automation practices with a focus on readability, maintainability, and scalability.

 ## Tech Stack